kip-dk/Poc/README.md

-# This i just my POC
+# Git – the POC.
+I am new to Git and Publishing code
-To get started on Git with relevant content, first i need to pratcis on the basic method used there.
+To get started on Git with relevant content, first I need to practice on the basic method used there.

-## We organize our document into header groups
+This project contains an empty Visual Studio Command line tool solution, build with Visual Studio 2017.
+The command line tool if for reference only.
+The future projects I plan to publish on Git will be build with Visual Studio, and therefore having a Visual Studio solution as part of the Git repository was important.

+## Sharing code is heroic – but without documentation, of little use

+Therefore, exploring on the basic method of adding documentation is an important part of my POC.
+I need to know how to easy organize text and images as part of the documentation, and even how to show code fragments for clarification of details.

+## Simple strucutre, #[n] already demonstrated and will map to <h[n]></h[n]>

+### Unordered lists

 * Un-Ordered list item 1
 * Un-Ordered list item 2